 3) Priority is given to images that have historical relevance, including historical Manitoba landscapes, locations, architecture, events and individuals.

 4) GFF is looking only for movies shot on physical media (Film reels, old video tapes, etc. Hard drives, SD cards, etc. are not eligible)

 5) Any individual / family can only send a maximum of 1 hour of film footage / 3 hours of video footage to begin with.

 6) Any individual submitting footage must fill out a signed copyright release form.

 7) The applicant is responsible for the initial cost of shipping physical media to GFF.
 GFF will pay the return shipping costs.

-8) GFF will execute these program with the most delicate care, however GFF is not liable for any damaged, missing, or lost materials.
+8) GFF staff will execute this program with the most professional care, however GFF is not liable for any damaged, missing, or lost materials.

 9) Registrants can expected a 3-6 month turn around time to receive their film transfers.